-Any given set of source low resolution images only captures a finite amount of information from the scene.
-The goal of super resolution is to extract the independent information from each image in that set and combine the information into a single high resolution image [10].
+With the enhancement of the research and the dynamic price change in the image sensor industries now almost everybody is equipped with a camera.
+Hence the image processing to improve the image quality will directly impacted by this change.
+Super resolution [1-6] is one of captures a finite amount of information from the scene. information from each image in that set and combine the information into a single high resolution image [10].
 The only requirement is that each low resolution image must contain some information which is unique to that image.
 The non-redundant information from the given low resolution image is used to construct a high resolution image.
-This means that when these low resolution images mapped on to common reference plane their samples must be subpixel shifted from samples of other images otherwise the image would contain only redundant information and super resolution reconstruction would not be possible.
+This means that when these low resolution images be sub pixel shifted from samples of other images otherwise the image would contain only redundant information and super resolution reconstruction would not be possible.
 Most methods in super resolution are reconstruction based that is they are based primarily on uniform and non uniform sampling theorem and do not attempt to create any information not found in low resolution image.